w3bwizart/Atomic_Agents_Learn/README.md

    cd Atomic_Agents_Learn

 ## Google Colab
-If you want to use the notebooks on colab instead of localy then change the url like this
+If you want to use the notebooks on colab instead of localy then replace `https://github.com` with `https://colab.research.google.com/github`

 Github URL: https://github.com/w3bwizart/Atomic_Agents_Learn/blob/main/notebooks/A_deep_dive_into_atomic_agents-BaseChatAgent.ipynb